-Foundations' funding for the environment remains very low, but the creation of new structures shows a growing interest in environmental issues in the sector.
+Funding for environmental foundations remains very low, but the creation of new structures bears witness to a growing interest in environmental issues in the sector.
 What do we know about the statuses of these philanthropic organisations that are keen to take action for the environment?